civican/legisinfo/42-1/bills/C-81/bill_text.md

 ### Section 26

-  **(1)** A commission is established to be known as the Canadian Human Rights Commission, in this **Act** referred to as the "Commission", consisting of a Chief Commissioner, a Deputy Chief Commissioner, **a member referred to as the "Accessibility Commissioner"** and not less than three or more than six other members, to be appointed by the Governor in Council.
+  **(1)** A commission is established to be known as the Canadian Human Rights Commission, in this Act referred to as the "Commission", consisting of a Chief Commissioner, a Deputy Chief Commissioner, a member referred to as the "Accessibility Commissioner" and not less than three or more than six other members, to be appointed by the Governor in Council.

-  **(2)** The Chief Commissioner, **the** Deputy Chief Commissioner and **the Accessibility Commissioner** are full-time members of the Commission and the other members may be appointed as full-time or part-time members of the Commission.
+  **(2)** The Chief Commissioner, the Deputy Chief Commissioner and the Accessibility Commissioner are full-time members of the Commission and the other members may be appointed as full-time or part-time members of the Commission.

-> **Explanatory Note**:
-> Existing text of subsections 26(1) and (2):
-> *Existing Text*:
-> > A commission is hereby established to be known as the Canadian Human Rights Commission, in this Part and Part III referred to as the "Commission", consisting of a Chief Commissioner, a Deputy Chief Commissioner and not less than three or more than six other members, to be appointed by the Governor in Council.
-> > The Chief Commissioner and Deputy Chief Commissioner are full-time members of the Commission and the other members may be appointed as full-time or part-time members of the Commission.

 ### Section 149